-11. Impact on programme end dates
+10. Impact on programme end dates

-11.1 Where Repeat Study is approved, the programme end date will automatically be extended by the number of months required to complete the programme.
-However, students are likely to need to take additional breaks from study in order to wait for modules to be offered again in order to complete their programme.
-When a student also takes a Leave of Absence, their programme end date will be updated to include their period of absence and any anticipated "default" Study Breaks.
+10.1 Where Repeat Study is approved, the programme end date will be extended by the number of months required to complete the programme.
+This amendment to the programme end date will be updated in e:vision when the student registers for a module that they have been permitted to repeat.

+10.2 In addition to the above, students are likely to need to take additional breaks from study in order to wait for modules they are permitted to repeat to be offered again in order to complete their programme.
+Further information about what happens if there is no module available to study can be found in section 5.3 of the York Online Student Registration, Absence and Engagement Policy.

-12. Student finance
+11. Student finance

-12.1 Where a student has financial support from a UK regional government funding body, such as Student Finance England, the University will inform the funding body if a student suspends their studies, either through a Study Break or Leave of Absence.
-Payments will be suspended during the period of absence.
+11.1 Where a student has financial support from a UK regional government funding body, such as Student Finance England, and is taking a break as part of a Repeat Study request, the University is obliged to inform the funding body that the student has suspended their studies.
+Payments will be paused during the period of absence.

-12.2 When a student returns from a Study Break or Leave of Absence, the University will inform the funding body and payments will resume.
+11.2 When a student returns from a Leave of Absence, the University will inform the funding body and payments will resume.
 Funding body rules require that students be actively studying before payments can resume.
-This means that students in England, Scotland and Wales are likely to have to pay for their next module before they receive their next loan payment.
-The exceptions to this are students who have paid in full for their programme or students returning to a module they have already paid for.
+This means that students in England, Scotland and Wales are likely to have to pay for their next module before they receive their next loan payment.1 The exceptions to this are students who have paid in full for their programme or students returning to a module they have already paid for.

-12.3 The University will not inform the funding body if a student is granted Repeat Study, and the funding body will not take Repeat Study into account when setting funding payment schedules.
+11.3 The University will not inform the funding body if a student is granted Repeat Study, and the funding body will not take Repeat Study into account when setting funding payment schedules.
 As a result, students may have a period of time towards the end of their studies where they have received all funds due to them and will still have to pay for modules.

-12.4 Where students are in receipt of other types of funding, it is their responsibility to ensure that the proposed period of absence is compatible with the regulations of any granting agency from which funding would normally be received, and that such agencies are informed of the proposed leave.
+11.4 Where students are in receipt of other types of funding, it is their responsibility to ensure that the Repeat Study request, and any accompanying period of absence, is compatible with the regulations of any granting agency from which funding would normally be received, and that such agencies are informed of the proposed leave and extension to the programme caused by the approved period of Repeat Study.

-13. Data protection and safeguarding
+12. Data protection and safeguarding

-13.1 Information and documents provided by students under this policy will be treated confidentially in line with the University of York Data Protection Policy and the University's privacy notice for students.
+12.1 Information and documents provided by students under this policy will be treated confidentially in line with the University of York Data Protection Policy and the University's privacy notice for students.

-13.2 The York Online Support Team typically obtain personal information directly from students e.g. when they contact us by email, telephone or video call, or when they submit an online Exceptional Circumstances claim form, a Leave of Absence application form or a Repeat Study request form.
+12.2 The York Online Support Team typically obtain personal information directly from students e.g. when they contact us by email, telephone or video call, when they enrol on the programme or select and pay for a module, or when they submit an online Exceptional Circumstances claim form, a request to take a break or a request for Repeat Study in e:vision.
 We may also receive information or data from the student's academic department, their Student Success Coordinator or Disability Services.

-&lt;sup>1 Student Finance Northern Ireland pays the funding directly to the University so a different process is in place for these students.
+1 Student Finance Northern Ireland pays the funding directly to the University so a different process is in place for these students.